worstestes/armstrong/README.md

 * Support for reading and converting data from binary-based .stl files, as well as providing support for OBJ files.
 * A method to review potential calculation errors, I don't have a way (currently) to check my work and ensure the provided calculations are correct.
 * Limitations of the model viewer provide an awkward camera angle as well as shading issues.
 Using a package that utilizes three.js rather than creating my own limits me from having more customization in that regard.
+* There is more cleanup and file size optimization to be done.
+For example, due to the lack of support of binary stl files I've opted to use the ASCII equivalent, which is bulkier and takes more time to load.

 ### Installing